Language immersion

-Language immersion, or simply immersion, is a technique used in bilingual language education in which two languages are used for instruction in a variety of topics, including math, science, or social studies.
+Language immersion, or simply immersion, is a technique used in bilingual language education in which two languages are used for instruction in a variety of topics, including maths, science, or social studies.
 The languages used for instruction are referred to as the L1 and the L2 for each student, with L1 being the student's native language and L2 being the second language to be acquired through immersion programs and techniques.
 There are different types of language immersion that depend on the age of the students, the classtime spent in L2, the subjects that are taught, and the level of participation by the speakers of L1.

 Although programs differ by country and context, most language immersion programs have the overall goal of promoting bilingualism between the two different sets of language-speakers.
 In many cases, biculturalism is also a goal for speakers of the majority language (the language spoken by the majority of the surrounding population) and the minority language (the language that is not the majority language).
 Research has shown that such forms of bilingual education provide students with overall greater language comprehension and production of the L2 in a native-like manner, especially greater exposure to other cultures and the preservation of languages, particularly heritage languages.

 Background

-Bilingual education has taken on a variety of different approaches outside of the traditional sink-or-swim model of full submersion in an L2 without assistance in the L1.
-According to the Center for Applied Linguistics, in 1971, there were only three immersion programs within the United States.
-As of 2011, there were 448 language immersion schools in the U.S., with the three main immersion languages of instruction being Spanish (45%), French (22%), and Mandarin (13%).
+Bilingual education has taken on a variety of different approaches outside the traditional sink-or-swim model of full submersion in an L2 without assistance in the L1.
+According to the Center for Applied Linguistics (CAL), in 1971, there were only three immersion programs within the United States.
+As of 2011, there were 448 language immersion schools in the US, with the three main immersion languages of instruction being Spanish (45%), French (22%), and Mandarin (13%).

 The first French-language immersion program in Canada, with the target language being taught as an instructional language, started in Quebec in 1965.
 Since the majority language in Quebec is French, English-speaking parents wanted to ensure that their children could achieve a high level of French as well as English in Quebec.
 Since then, French immersion has spread across the country and has led to the situation of French immersion becoming the most common form of language immersion in Canada so far.
-According to the survey by CAL (the Center for Applied Linguistics) in 2011, there are over 528 immersion schools in the US.
+According to the survey by CAL in 2011, there are over 528 immersion schools in the US.
 Besides, language immersion programs have spread to Australia, Mainland China, Saudi Arabia, Japan and Hong Kong, which altogether offer more than 20 languages.
-The survey by CAL in 2011 showed that Spanish is the most common immersion language in language immersion programs.
+The survey also showed that Spanish is the most common immersion language in language immersion programs in US.
 There are over 239 Spanish-language immersion programs in the US because of immigration from Spanish-speaking countries.
 The other two common immersion language programs in the US are French and Mandarin, which have 114 and 71 language immersion programs, respectively.